kogics/kogics.github.io/_projects/03_kojo-chinar.md

 ---

 <div class="float-right ml-3 mb-1">
-  {% include figure.html path="assets/img/project/chinar12.png" title="chinar12.png" class="img-fluid rounded z-depth-1" width="240" zoomable="true" caption="A stall with kojo-made merchandise" %}
+  {% include figure.html path="assets/img/project/chinar12.png" class="img-fluid rounded z-depth-1" width="240" caption="A stall with kojo-made merchandise" %}
 </div>

 This project is being run by [REACHA](https://www.reacha.org) in partnership with the Indian Army, with the support of ONGC.